calebd/CMDAwesomeButton/Readme.markdown

 Boom. ([SAMGradientView](https://github.com/soffes/SAMGradientView) is great.
 I use it in all my apps.)

-If you would like more convineince setters feel free to send me a pull request!
+If you would like more convenience setters feel free to send me a pull request!